 Welcome to the Staff Mentorship Program!

 Stanford is a large institution.
-If you are looking to connect with leaders and get objective advice on professional development, decision-making, leadership or other skills, the School of Medicine Staff Mentorship Program is a great place to start.
+If you are looking to connect with leaders and get objective advice to strengthen your decision-making, leadership skills and business acumen, the School of Medicine Staff Mentorship Program is a great place for you to start.

 Benefits for Mentees